rushidarge/Geeta-GPT/README.md

 # Geeta-GPT
 GEETA GPT is an advanced AI application built using Retrieval-Augmented Generation (RAG).
 It leverages the powerful capabilities of the Large Language Models to provide insightful and accurate responses based on the rich content of the Bhagavad Gita.

+Large language models (LLMs) are like students who excel at imitating what they're taught.
+Their training data is their textbook, and they become very good at following the patterns they see there.
+However, this can limit their understanding.
+They can't truly reason or apply knowledge outside of what they've been exposed to.

+That's why we're using techniques like Retrieval-Augmented Generation (RAG) to expand their knowledge.
+It's like giving them access to a giant library!
+RAG lets LLMs consult external documents when responding,  helping them ground their answers in real-world information and reducing made-up facts.

 ## Demo
 <div align="center">
       <a href="https://youtu.be/NPS9d4xrDPQ">